pfeffer90/pytr8/README.md

 pytr8 -h
 ```

-To get a summary of the trading actions, check the content of the database
+To get a summary of the market orders, check the content of the database
 ```
-sqlite3 <path_to_db> 'select * from trading_actions'
+sqlite3 <path_to_db> 'select * from market_orders'
 ```

 The trading algorithm fetches prices quoted at Lykke and stores them in a database.